davidhcefx/My-Bash-Scripts/README.md

-# Bash-Scripts
+# My Bash Scripts
-Bash Scripts created for making the life easier.
+Some Bash/Python scripts created for making the life easier.

+## Usage
+Most of the files are intended to be placed in ~/bin, which is included in the PATH variable by default in most Unix systems.
+Make them executable by this command: `chmod +x <filename>`.